christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 <!-- Part I: Printing and Saving AARON -->

 AARON was Harold Cohen's life's work.
-The pioneering visual artist succeeded in engineering a computer art program that would outlive its creator.
-He invented an autonomous system made of code, data, and hardware that could generate original and unique artworks.
+The pioneering visual artist contrived a computer art program that would outlive its creator.
+Cohen invented an autonomous system of code, data, and hardware that could generate original and unique artworks.
 He taught it rules for painting the limbs of a figure, the branches of a tree, the walls of a room.
-He also left many factors to chance, while other considerations were out of the picture entirely.
-There are enduring details in AARON that deserve closer examination.
+He also left many factors to chance, and there's a glaring detail that remains, from AARON's perspective, out of the picture entirely.

 Harold Cohen was already a celebrated abstract painter by the 1960s.
 The London-born artist had mounted solo shows across the UK, the US, and Canada, and